 Health officials in Prince Edward Island say they will shift their focus to getting a first dose of COVID-19 vaccine to all adults by July 1, even if it means delaying the second shot for some.

-New Brunswick health officials say people 70 and older, a caregiver or a family member acting on their behalf can now make an appointment for a vaccine at a pharmacy.
+People 80 and over, a caregiver or a family member acting on their behalf can make an appointment for a vaccine at a pharmacy.

 Quebec has expanded access to COVID-19 vaccines to Montrealers who are essential workers or who have chronic illnesses.

-Essential workers such as teachers and first responders can now book an appointment after providing proof of employment.
+Essential workers such as teachers and first responders can now book an appointment, and will need to provide proof of employment.

-Quebecers between the ages of 55 and 79 can now receive an Oxford-AstraZeneca vaccine at walk-in clinics.
+Quebecers between the ages of 55 and 79 can now receive an Oxford-AstraZeneca vaccine at walk-in clinics in the province.